 Dangerous parking is an increasing issue around schools, putting the safety of children and others at risk.
 Parking on zig-zag lines or pedestrian crossings can cause visibility issues to drivers and people walking the pavements alike.

-This is why outside of police enforced laws, we encourage schools to come up with their own set of rules and get parents to sign them, to encourage better behaviour when it comes to parking outside schools.
+Outside of police enforced laws, we encourage schools to come up with their own set of rules and get parents to sign them, to encourage better behaviour when it comes to parking outside schools.

 Alongside a set of rules – such as introducing a no parking zone within a certain distance of the school or staggering school drop-offs to help relieve the amount of traffic arriving at the school at once, there are other parking solutions.